Training Like A Vacation

 First, going to training is like being on fucking vacation.
 Not having to go in to work, not having to deal with bitchy users all day, not having to troubleshoot crappy products or fix things I didn't break and/or have nothing to do with... it's brilliance.
 It's like a nonstop party.
 Maybe I should be paid to go to training all day.

 Second, while I absolutely hated school - both high school and college - I dig the whole technical training gig.
 Maybe it's the fact that I'm learning something I see value in, or maybe it's that I'm learning things that I find interesting.
 Maybe both.
 The fact of the matter is, training classes are so vastly better than school I can't begin to explain it.
-They should offer training classes instead of
+They should offer training classes instead of school.
+That'd rock.

 Third, there's a hell of a lot of stuff I have no idea about regarding database administration.
 There's a lot of cool stuff out there that would make my day loads simpler, and I don't know a damn thing about it.
 Going to the class was like this epiphany - all sorts of cool stuff I can implement that will make things run generally smoother and possibly shut some of the whiny users up.
 It just doesn't get much better than that.